All Episodes

 You know, it's funny because we went back and we looked.

-Ten days later, the president against even the advice of all of his medical team.
+10 days later, the president, against even the advice of all of his medical team, because the big debate from last night is, well, I didn't downplay.

-What the president was saying is well, I put the travel ban in effect ten days after the first identified case of coronavirus.
+What the president was saying is, well, I put the travel ban in effect 10 days after the first identified case of coronavirus.

-And then he followed that up with the first quarantine in over fifty years.
+And then he followed that up with the first quarantine in over 50 years.

-Then all the way through January, February and late into March, Joe Biden was out there, I guess sucking up to you know China wanting another one point five billion perhaps for the ever not experienced hunter uh to get the what 1.5 billion dollar deal with the Bank of China.
+Then all the way through January, February, and late into March, Joe Biden was out there, I guess, sucking up to, you know, China, wanting another $1.5 billion, perhaps, for the ever not experienced hunter to get the, what, $1.5 billion deal with the Bank of China.

-I would think that would go to you know companies like Morgan Stanley or you know Goldman Sachs or uh I don't know Deutsche Bank to name a few.
+I would think that would go to, you know, companies like Morgan Stanley or, you know, Goldman Sachs or, I don't know, Deutsche Bank, to name a few.

-But he kept saying it's it's hysterical xenophobia and fear mongering.
+But he kept saying it's hysterical xenophobia and fear mongering.

-No, the president that one decision alone I don't think we can ever calculate how many Americans were spared from contracting the virus and then you know mathematically building out from there maybe it it it bought us valuable time that was necessary to build up you know our response to this thing.
+And then, you know, mathematically building out from there, maybe it bought us valuable time that was necessary to build up, you know, our response to this thing.

-You're never able in history to break down the sequence of a virus like this ever.
+You never been able in history to break down the sequence of a virus like this ever, which is a tribute.

-Which is a tribute I you know from the very beginning I did say one thing I was right about that I believe in our medical researchers in this country, our scientists in this country, our medical community, our doctors, our nurses are you know they're amazing people.
+You know, from the very beginning, I did say one thing I was right about, that I believe in our medical researchers in this country, our scientists in this country, our medical community, our doctors, our nurses, they're amazing people.

 Everybody I know that goes into medicine or medical research, they do it because they love saving lives.